duongnganh/codeu_project_2017/new/README.md

 create a Google Cloud Platform project and Cloud Bigtable instance if necessary.
 You'll need to reference your project id and instance id to run the application.
-Please name your instance "codeuinstance".
+Please name your instance "codeuinstance12345".